UW-Macrostrat/pg-backup-service/README.md

 ## Limitations

-- Currently you can only back up a single database at a time.
 - There is no allowance for backups scheduled at specific times of the day.

 ## Future possibilities

 - A built-in command to restore from a backup (possibly with an interactive prompt).
-- A schema-only restoration option.
-- Option to back up multiple databases at a time
-- Option to omit certain tables from the backup
 - Possibly shift to Python from shell scripts.